meetVaidya/SemVI_Notes/NLTP/Module 3/07 LSTM.md

 *   **Difficulty with Distant Information:** Standard RNNs find it difficult to make use of information that is distant from the current point of processing, especially during training due to vanishing gradients.
 *   **Local Context Bias:** The information encoded in the hidden states of simple RNNs tends to be local, more relevant to the most recent parts of the input sequence and recent decisions.

-LSTMs and GRUs (Gated Recurrent Units) were developed to overcome these limitations.

 ## Long Short-Term Memory (LSTM)

 *   **Type of RNN:** LSTMs have a similar overall architecture to RNNs, processing data sequentially.